nexacenter/datathlon/README.md

 # datathlon
-A library to clean, transform, and enrich (semantically) raw data
+A simple tool to clean, transform, and enrich (semantically) raw data